NikhilNarayana/Melee-YouTube-Uploader/README.md

 #### YouTube PlaylistID
 The URL of the playlist after creation can be put here, the program will trim it to just the part it needs.
 The URL should look like `https://www.youtube.com/playlist?list=PLSCJwgNAP2cXdlHlwbZr38JDHuuc8vx_s`, if the address has a string with `PL` at the start, it should work.
+If you need to generate a playlist you can also that here by typing in a playlist name.
+Make sure it doesn't contain "PL" anywhere in the name otherwise it will fail.

 #### Bracket Link
 Any URL will work here, just make sure to include `https://` so YouTube users can click on the link in the description.